CHT 002 - Conjugate heat transfer

 .

-Now, your physics, their interactions and the couplings are defined.
-Before moving on, check that your physics tree looks like in the image below.
+Your physics and their interactions are now defined.
+Before moving on, check that your physics tree matches the one below.

 Proceed to the Simulations

-For thin geometries like in this example, it makes sense to use mesh extrusion:
+For thin geometries like in here, it makes sense to use mesh extrusion:

 - Set Mesh quality to